gauravchakrabarty/gauravchakrabarty.github.io/index.md

 #### M.Sc. in Information Technology <br>
 <i> Vinoba Bhabe University, Hazaribagh, India.</i> <br>

-### Projects Completed
+### Research Projects Completed
 #### Development of Fire Index Ratio (Mine Fire) Software <br>
+#### CSIR-Central Institute of Mining and Fuel Research (Jan 2004-June 2004)
 Coal fire exists in many coal-bearing countries like the USA, South Africa, Venezuela, China, and India.
 Jharia Coal Mine (JCF), India has the largest prime coking coal resource in the world; however, these are endangered by the coal fires.

 Different toxic and non-toxic fire gases are liberated due to the oxidation of coal in sealed-off coal mines.
 Monitoring of fire gases is mandatory for the determination of fire status.
-For that reason, different fire indices are determined for examining the extent of the fire.
-The indices were calculated by programming in Visual Basic 6.0 and stored in the Oracle 8i database.
+For that reason, different fire indices are determined to examine the extent of the fire.
+The indices are calculated by programming in Visual Basic 6.0 and stored in the Oracle 8i database.
 Further various graphs were generated to determine the fire status.<br>

 <img src="/img/M1.webp" width="150" height="150"> <img src="/img/M2.jpg" width="150" height="150"> <img src="/img/M3.jpg" width="150" height="150"> <img src="/img/M4.jpg" width="150" height="150"> <img src="/img/DFD.jpg" width="150" height="150"> <img src="/img/GUI1.jpg" width="150" height="150"> <img src="/img/GUI2.jpg" width="150" height="150"> <img src="/img/GUI3.jpg" width="150" height="150">